-This document intends to provide a consistent set of terminology that is used within ITRA rope rescue discipline documentation.
-There are many substitutes for words used to refer to the same topics.
-ITRA has chosen these terms have been chosen for consistency and transparency in expectations for communication.
+This document intends to provide a consistent set of terminology used within the ITRA rope rescue discipline documentation.
+Although there are many substitutes for words used to refer to the same topics, ITRA has chosen these terms to ensure consistency and transparency in communication.